sergii-nosachenko/weather_app_project/README.md

   - Language (* optional, depends on API)
 2. On option change save it to persistent storage immediately (no need to confirm)
 3. On the back button press return to the **Main screen**.
 If settings have been changed - update the forecast.

-## Roadmap

-- Setup your development environment
-- Initialize empty project
-- Create a GitHub repo and connect it with your project
-- Install all necessary dependencies
-- Configure typescript, linter, prettier, etc
-- Create a dummy screen with the `Hello world!` text and run it.
-Check if all works correctly.
-- Choose a template, icons, color theme, and APIs.
-- Register and get API keys.
-Test APIs at their playgrounds or use [Postman](https://www.postman.com/)
-- Write a step-by-step plan for your development. **Add a realistic deadline to your calendar!** It will take 2-3 working days to complete this task.
-- Start developing, feature-by-feature, commit-by-commit (remember, you need to have a nice commit history!).
-- Test your application
-- When completed, create an extended `readme.md` file ([example](https://gist.github.com/solaryasha/0fb46a864b490afd618f2c4751a65041), [constructor](https://readme.so/))
-- Deploy your project so it can be viewed online (Expo provides you with a great tool to deploy)
-- Ask the mentor to give you feedback
-- Add project to your portfolio
-- Profit!